webexpress-framework/WebExpress/doc/development_guide.md

 ```

 ## Plugin model
 The plugin system can be used to extend both `WebExpress` and application functionalities.
-Each
-plugin must have exactly one plugin class that implements `IPlugin`.
+Each plugin must have exactly one plugin class that implements `IPlugin`.
+The following
+example demonstrates the implementation of a plugin:

 ```csharp
 [Name("myplugin")]